 We are growing our team and expanding the capabilities of our Quantum Assisted Design cloud platform – focusing on multireference methods to solve problems that standard single-reference methods like density functional theory cannot solve.

-And last but not least, we develop the open-source library Active Space Finder, which addresses the active space problem, i.e. determining which molecular orbitals are relevant to chemical reactions based on the number of electrons they accommodate.
+And last but not least, we developed the open-source library Active Space Finder, which addresses the active space problem, i.e., determining which molecular orbitals are relevant to chemical reactions based on the number of electrons they accommodate.